-Julian Barnes is the author of several books of stories, essays, a translation of Alphonse Daudet's In the Land of Pain, and numerous novels.
+Julian Barnes is the author of several books of stories, essays, a translation of Alphonse Daudet's In the Land of Pain, and numerous novels, including the newly published The Noise of Time.

-Barnes has received several awards and honours for his writing, including the 2011 Man Booker Prize for The Sense of an Ending and in 2011 he was awarded the David Cohen Prize for Literature.
+Barnes has received several awards and honours for his writing, including the 2011 Man Booker Prize for The Sense of an Ending.
+Also in 2011, he was awarded the David Cohen Prize for Literature.
 Full Biography ›

 November/December 2015 - 'The Big Question: What's the Best Number?'
 Intelligent Life.